Creating Amazon EFS file systems - Amazon Elastic File System

 Note

-Additional charges are associated with using the Elastic Throughput and Provisioned Throughput modes.
+Additional charges are associated with using Elastic and Provisioned throughput.
 For more information, see Amazon EFS pricing.

 Performance modes